-Different Types of Machine Learning Algorithms
+Different Types of Machine Learning Models

 classification of machine learning models pipeline

-3. Based on the nature of algorithm
+3. Based on the nature of the algorithm

-4. Based on the nature of solution
+4. Based on the nature of the solution

 5. Based on the nature of output data

-Let's understand each category in detail.
+Let's discuss each of these categories in detail.

 Types of machine learning models based on the nature of input data